ghc-proposals/ghc-proposals/proposals/0000-no-kind-vars.rst

 1. **The "forall-or-nothing" rule**

    Currently, all of the signatures above are accepted except ``h``.
-GHC has a rule I call the "forall-or-nothing" rule: if you write an explicit ``forall`` in a type signature, you must specify *all* the type variables brought into scope.
+GHC has a rule I call the "forall-or-nothing" rule: if you begin a type signature with an explicit ``forall``, you must specify *all* the type variables brought into scope.
 The idea behind forall-or-nothing is that if a user is writing an explicit ``forall``, then they should be protected if they make an accidental misspelling of a variable later on.